MartaPelizzola/SigMoS/README.md

 We provide functions to extract signatures and exposures based on the Negative Binomial and Poisson distribution and a function to perform model selection to estimate the number of signatures to be reconstructed.
 The package also contains a function to compare signatures based on their cosine similarity and a function to estimate the patient specific dispersion parameters for the Negative Binomial model.

-For more information about SigMoS see our manuscript on bioRxiv "Model selection and robust inference of mutational signatures using Negative Binomial non-negative matrix factorization" by Pelizzola et al.

 A typical mutational count data set we considered for the SigMoS package is an R matrix with 96 rows (equal to the number of mutation types with 6 base mutations, when assuming strand symmetry and the 4 flanking nucleotides on each side) and as many columns as many patients are included in the data set.